48 hours in Dublin as a tourist

 You only have two days to visit Dublin?
 In that case, you should plan carefully because there is lots to do over here.
 It’s not only the capital of Ireland, but it’s also one of the main business centres of Europe, a city situated right next to the sea, only a few minutes away from the beautiful countryside and most importantly, a city with lots of history, cultures and values.

 Know the Irish

 Ireland has about 4,5 million inhabitants, most of them living in Dublin and its surroundings.
 This means, that it’s a busy city and you should be aware of that before coming here.
 You should also note that some Irish people still speak their original language, which is Gaelic.
 But no worries, everyone speaks English around here, although the accent might be a bit tricky for some.
 On the other hand, Dublin has a lot of international people from all over the world working here.

 Irish people are very friendly and helpful.
 You’d just have to tell them what you’re having on your mind or what you’re looking for and they’d be happy to help.
-Dublin is full with tourist shops where they’ll give you any information you need.
+Dublin is full of tourist shops where they’ll give you any information you need.